WaltDisneyWorld/PanelTest2/README.md

 ## Installation of Pro Version

 This will install the newer version of IntISP on your computer.
 This version is not open source.
+This version supports both Centos and Ubuntu 32bit and 64bit.

 ```sh
 $ sudo wget https://httpupdate.enyrx.com/latest && sudo bash latest